vgwb/Antura/docs/dev/DiscoverED/framework.md

 **Translation management:**

-- **built-in translation tools:** facilitate the translation of all dialogue and quest text into multiple languages, making adventures accessible to a broader audience.
+- **built-in translation tools:** facilitate the translation of all dialogue and quest text into multiple languages that can be voice synthetized via AI and specific scripts.
 - **export/import functionality:** easy export of text for external translation and import of translated content back into "Homer."

 **Data export for Unity:**

 - **standardized format:** "Homer" exports dialogue, quest data, and translations in a format specifically designed to be easily parsed by the Unity framework. this ensures a smooth pipeline from content creation to in-game implementation.
-- **version control & collaboration:** (potentially) features to support multiple users working on the same project and managing different versions of the narrative.
+- **version control & collaboration:** features to support multiple users working on the same project and managing different versions of the narrative.

 ## Why this framework: benefits and impact